The Gruber Club

 We want to welcome you & reinvent your lifestyle.
 We want you to be different and we want you to dare.

 In our world no one thing is better than another.

 Having suffered from lack of confidence while growing up, I truly want to inspire self-confidence in people, through the medium of online inspirational and purchasing tool.
 I have developed a brand – The Gruber Club – which corresponds to my own personal tastes and aspirations, hoping that others will see value in it as well.

 I want The Gruber Club to be a life-enhancing, sensual, inspirational, unique and confidence-building online community and shopping experience, offering products that are eclectic but tell a holistic story.
 I want my followers to feel confident, brave and inspired.
-I want to build a community of self-minded people to raise social awareness and help others in turn.
+I want to build a community of self-minded people to raise social awareness to build emotional intelligence and help others in turn.

 Have you ever looked at a person and wondered what is their story?
 Are you curious to know what made that person who they are today?

 For most of my life, I was raised in a sterile environment.
 My parents divorced when I was young.
 My father went to prison & my mother left the country leaving me with my grandmother.
 I always knew that my family wasn’t one of the richest.
 I never felt that I was missing anything but often found myself having less than my school friends.